 Billy, Clara, and the Railway Queen are among the beautiful old engines at the Rhyl Miniature Railway, where regular steam train departures snake past the tranquil Marine Lake.
 More than a century after the station opened, you can still enjoy a ride before relaxing and perusing the museum.

 Originally opened by a local cinema lover in 1913, the Scala Cinema and Arts Centre reopened in 1999 and is now a fantastic place to relax and take in a film.
 Designed as a swish modern cultural centre, it hosts everything from the latest blockbusters and opera screenings to much-loved classic movies and pantomime.

 Marine Lake, Rhyl

 You can try sailing, canoeing, waterskiing, wakeboarding and a variety of other sports at the salt water Marine Lake next to the mouth of the River Clwyd.
-If you prefer to stay on dry land, opt for a relaxing walk around the lake while looking out for the local wildlife.
+If you prefer to stay on dry land, the kids can burn off some energy in Marine Lake Play Area, or opt for a more relaxing walk around the lake while looking out for the local wildlife.
 Alternatively, there's plenty of seating, so you could simply grab an ice cream and enjoy the view!